Pengeszikra/flogon-board/README.md

+## TODO 4 a final `night`
+- rework spritesheet to percentage
+- `implement the game`
+- test the game
+- `make image switch animation`
+- make a table where the player can move on
+- draw the card
+- `create content`
+- side scroll animation
+- connect my program to a `devvit`
+- make some database using
+- redy for commit the release
+- create 1 min `pitch` video
+- `commit` my project on `devpost`
+- make my channel to `public`
+- separate editor from the game code
+- advertise on social platform

+## `:: Rule ::`
+For the maximum profit need to be close the RUN score to :: `42` Under each step draw one card some help some cause problem.
+The profit depend on the solved problem score.
+Which is need to be a 42.
+If more you gain more score then it will be fail.

 # Flogons on the Bridge!

 Flogons on the Bridge! is a chaotic, hilarious social tabletop game where every player is a space trader chasing fame, fortune, or a decent cup of alien tea.
 Turns?
 Forget them!
 Dive into bite-sized mini-games to haggle, smuggle, and gamble your way to glory while everyone else does their thing.
 Build shady alliances, outwit rivals, or accidentally start intergalactic wars—it’s all in a day’s work.
 There’s no downtime here—just pure, unhinged cosmic fun!